etanx/lobstas/README.md

-# lobstas
-# low-cost benthic weather station with camera and sensor
+# Work in Progrerss: low-cost benthic weather station with camera and sensor